-The national groundwater abstraction tax (GAT) was introduced in 1995 as one of several "green taxes."
-The objective of this tax is twofold.
-First, it was intended to act as an incentive and to reduce groundwater use in favor of surface water by narrowing or eliminating the price differential between ground and surface water.
-Ground water is cheaper in the Netherlands due to lower treatment costs and it amounts to 70 percent of the country's water supply.
-Second, the tax has a revenue raising function and was partly initiated to increase the national tax yield.
+The national groundwater abstraction tax (GAT) was introduced in 1995 as one of several "green taxes".
+The tax has a two tiered aim: First of all, it was intended to have an incentive effect and to reduce groundwater use in favor of surface water use by narrowing or eliminating the price differential between ground and surface water.
+Ground water is cheaper in the Netherlands due to lower treatment costs and constitutes 70 percent of the country's water supply.
+Secondly, the tax has a revenue raising function and was partly initiated to increase the national tax yield.
 In 1992, a further increase of the fuel tax was suspended, in light of the adverse effects an additional increase in fuel prices would have on energy intensive industries.
 To compensate the general budget for resulting forgone revenues, the GAT was instituted (Mostert, 2000).

-5 The provincial tax on the commercial use of groundwater is a revenue raising tax, which generated a revenue of €20 million in 2000.
-The revenue is earmarked and used for groundwater research and pollution abatement (Speck, 2000).
+5 The provincial tax on the commercial use of groundwater is a revenue raising tax, which generated a revenue of 20 mil.
+Euro in 2000.
+The revenue is earmarked and used for groundwater research and pollution abatement (source: Speck, 2000).

-The Dutch groundwater abstraction tax is a national tax set by national law.
+The Dutch groundwater abstraction tax is a national tax and is set by national law.
 The revenue generated by the tax goes into the general government budget.
 The tariff is set per cubic meter and its level is mainly determined on the basis of political considerations (Mostert, 2000).
-In 2000 the tariff per cubic meter was r0.166 for public water supply companies, and r0.12 for other users.
-The tax generated a total revenue of r163.4 million (Speck, 2000), and it is administered and collected by the Ministry of Finance and the Central Environmental Tax Unit in Rotterdam.
+In the year 2000 the tariff per cubic meter was at 0.16 Euro6 for public water supply companies and 0.12 Euro for other users.
+The tax generated a total revenue of 163.4 million Euro (Speck, 2000): The revenue is administered and collected by the Ministry of Finance and the Central Environmental Tax Unit in Rotterdam.

-There are several exemptions to the general GAT.
-For example, companies abstracting less than 40,000 cubic meter per year and using pumps with a capacity of less than 10 cubic meter per hour are exempted; furthermore, the draining of building sites is exempted if less than 50,000 cubic meter per month are extracted for less than four months a year; skating rinks and draining and mining capacities at depths greater than 500 meters; and emergency extractions (for example, fire) are exempted.
+Several exceptions to the general GAT obligation exist: companies abstracting less than 40000 cubic meter per year and the use of pumps with a capacity of less than 10 cubic meter per hour are exempted; furthermore, the draining of building sites is exempted if less than 50.000 cubic meter per month are extracted for less than four months a year; skating rinks and draining and mining capacities at depths greater than 500 meters; and emergency extractions (for example fire) are exempted.
 Finally, there exists an exemption for the use of groundwater for rinsing reusable packaging.

-Besides the resulting changes in water price, the tax influenced the competitive structure of the industrial sector on two levels.
-It influenced competition between industries supplied by water industries as opposed to those abstracting for themselves.
-Also, its influence on industries varies according to the type of abstraction they use, the surface water abstraction being favored by the tax (Ecotec, 2001).
+Besides direct effects in form of water price changes, the tax influenced the industries competitive structure on two levels.
+On the one hand, it influenced competition between industries supplied by water industries as opposed to those abstracting for themselves and on the other hand, between those abstracting ground water and those abstracting surface water (the tax favors the latter) (Ecotec, 2001).

-In most cases, the price differential between groundwater and surface water abstraction is not sufficiently reduced by the tax to make groundwater abstraction less profitable than surface water abstraction.
+In most cases, the price differential between groundwater and surface water abstraction is not sufficiently narrowed by the tax to make groundwater abstraction less profitable than surface water abstraction.
 The large number of exceptions also limits the scope of environmental effects related to the introduction of the tax.
 However, it is believed that the determination of the tax rate on the basis of metering did have an incentive effect, and that some water-saving investments have been made in response.